-California Biobank Stores Every Baby’s DNA.
-Who Else Has Access?
+California Biobank Stores Every Baby’s DNA; Parents Unaware Of Practice

 A CALIFORNIA OPT-IN SOLUTION

-Parents and advocates we spoke with in California would like to see the informed consent given out early in the pregnancy, long before the due date, which may lead to a higher opt-in rate than Texas.
+Parents and advocates we spoke with in California would like to see the informed consent given out early in the pregnancy, long before the due date, which may lead to a higher opt-in rate than in Texas.

-An opt-in early in the pregnancy would require a system to match the mothers’ consent forms early in the pregnancy with the babies’ blood spots, collected months later by hospital staff.
+An opt-in early in the pregnancy would require a system in place to match the mothers’ consent forms, collected in the first trimester, with the babies’ blood spots, collected months later by hospital staff.

-However, Lorey says California already has a similar matching system in place for the prenatal genetic test.
+Lorey said California already has a similar matching system in place for the prenatal genetic test so it does seem feasible.

-Court said he thinks there should be a tracking mechanism to ensure every parent is getting complete and accurate information about the storage early in the pregnancy.
+Court believes parents should have the right to opt-in before their baby’s genetic material is collected and stored indefinitely by the state, though that would be fought hard by the powerful hospital and research lobbies in Sacramento.

+“Informed consent basically means we should know what we’re donating a sample for,” Court said.
+“If hospitals and the medical complex is so concerned that if we knew that we might not donate our samples, than we absolutely need to know what they’re doing with them because it suggests there is a purpose beyond what we know.”

 Meanwhile, a majority of parents surveyed said they would have opted-in to storage if given the chance.